ahmedriad1/spotify-clone-graphql/readme.md

 -   Update to Nest 7
 -   Runnning test:e2e on CI
--   ArticleService.updateArticle() Updating tags does not workm check it later
+-   ArticleService.updateArticle() Updating tags does not working check it later
+-   graphqlModuleFactory: formatError